dmatscheko/metacompiler/README.md

 ##### The stack

-This API provides a hirarchical stack that is handled like the local variables of `up.arr`.
+This API provides a hirarchical stack (LIFO) that is handled like the local variables of `up.arr`.

 * __pop() object__
 Pops an arbitrary object from the local stack.